 Your BRM database already contains an event notification list, and you want to add an event notification list for another feature to the database.

-Caution:If you load the new feature's list before merging it with your system's current list, you will disable event notification for the features supported by the current list.
+Caution:If you load the additional feature's list before merging it with your system's current event notification list, you will disable event notification for the features supported by the current event notification list.